taskent/Multiple-Neanderthal-Introgression-/README.md

 Populations of 200 individuals with western European ancestry: Great Britain (GBR), Utah residents with Central European ancestry (CEU), Finland (FIN).

-Populations of 200 individuals with East Asian ancestry: Han Chinese from Bejing (CHB), Han Chinese from South China (CHS), Japanes (JPN).
+Populations of 200 individuals with East Asian ancestry: Han Chinese from Bejing (CHB), Han Chinese from South China (CHS), Japanese (JPN).

 S* is performed over 50 kb windows with a step size of 20 kb across all autosomal chromosomes of 20 test Eurasian genomes.
 13 Yoruba genomes from sub-Saharan Africa are used as the outgroup population which does not carry Neanderthal ancestry.